yanbopanpi/yanbo_pan.github.io/_pages/about.md

 Greetings, I'm Yanbo Pan, an astrophysics and statistics enthusiast currently studying at the University of Michigan Ann-Arbor.
 My journey so far has led me to explore the universe and develop a strong foundation in scientific thinking. 🌌⭐🪐

 ## Research Interests:
-- Cosmological archeology by searching for ultra-faint dwarf (UFD) galaxies
+- Local group ultra-faint dwarf (UFD) galaxies search and characterization
 - Alternative evolution pathways for binary stars by orbit modeling
-- Hot Jupiter atmospheric retrieval
+- Hot Jupiter atmospheric characterization and retrieval

   [Click here](https://yanbopanpi.github.io/yanbo_pan.github.io//publications/) to view my research in detail